Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - OpenNMS This network monitoring system (NMS) is available in free and paid versions.
 Both run on Linux.

 Also, many IT administrators prefer to work with a Windows-style GUI instead of Linux and Unix commands, and this is a spot of bother in Nagios.
+Other problems include its auto-discovery of applications and services, complicated management, and more.
+Due to these aspects, it is good to know your alternative options, especially if your IT admin team prefers it.

-Here are the Top Alternatives to Nagios
+The Top Alternatives to Nagios

+Though Nagios is one network monitoring tool, there are many other tools that could give Nagios a run for its money.
 In this guide, we will look at some of the alternatives for Nagios but if you’re using Linux you might want to skip straight to the best Linux Monitoring Software.

 1. SolarWinds Network Performance Monitor – FREE TRIAL

-SolarWinds Network Performance Monitor is a powerful tool for network monitoring, as it helps to quickly detect, diagnose and fix any network-related problems and outages.
+SolarWinds Network Performance Monitor is a powerful tool for network monitoring, as it helps to quickly detect, diagnose, and fix any network-related problems and outages.

 System Requirements